swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 #### A Second 80- or 92-mm Fan, Another Fan Guard, and Four More Case Fan Screws

-For reference, the OEM shroud contains a single blower-style fan.
-The OEM fan is a Foxconn PVB090G12L-P01-AB +12VDC (0.88A max, 0.70A nominal) 90-mm PWM Fan (HP: 907245-001).
+For reference, the HP Z6 memory shroud contains a single blower-style fan.
+The OEM fan is a Foxconn PVB090G12L-P01-AB +12 VDC (0.88A max, 0.70A nominal) 90-mm PWM Fan (HP: 907245-001).

 For an 80-mm secondary fan, the Foxconn PVA080G12Q that matches the primary fan, with a PC- or HP-style connector, seems like a safe and obvious choice.
 They are cheap and